 HOME > FOOD-RENGO-ABOUT US

-1. THE FOOD-RENGO IS THE LARGEST INDUSTRIAL ORGANIZATION FOR TRADE UNIONS IN THE FOOD AND ALLIED INDUSTRIES IN JAPAN.
+1. THE FOOD-RENGO IS THE LARGEST INDUSTRIAL ORGANIZATION FOR TRADE UNIONS IN FOOD AND ALLIED INDUSTRIES IN JAPAN.

-(1) The Food-Rengo, the largest industrial trade union organization in the food and allied industries in Japan, was established on 19 November 2002, with the purpose of strengthening the ability to make industrial policies and to develop the union movement in the food and allied industries.
+(1) The Food-Rengo, the largest industrial trade union organization in food and allied industries in Japan, was established on 19 November 2002, with the purpose of strengthening ability to make industrial policies and to develop the union movement in food and allied industries.
 The establishment of the Food-Rengo was brought through a merger of Shokuhin-Rengo (Japan Federation of Foods and Tobacco Workers’Unions which was formed in 1995 through a merger of Shokuhin-Roren, Zen-Shokuhin-Domei and Zen-Tobacco) and Shokuhin-Rokyo (Japan Food Industry Workers’Unions Council, formed in 1989).

-(2) 280 local-unions are affiliated to the Food-Rengo with its membership of 100,000.
+(2) 290 local-unions are affiliated to the Food-Rengo with its membership of 105,000.

-(3) The national office of the Food-Rengo is located at 1-3-18 Hiroo, Shibuya-ku, Tokyo.
+(3) The national headquarters of the Food-Rengo is located at 5-26-30 Shiba, Minato-ku, Tokyo.

 2. MAJOR POLICIES IN OUR ACTIVITIES

-(1) Expanding the Federation and Strengthening its Role as an Industrial Union
+(1) Expanding the Federation and Strengthening its Role as an Industrial Union:

 (2) Demands to Companies